 Say you're watching a YouTube video in a browser window.
 If you don't switch to full screen, your screen saver might pop up, or your display might go to sleep when you don't want it to.
 The same thing could happen if you're reading a book in iBooks or showing a presentation to colleagues in Keynote.

 Setting up sleep modes using standard Mac tools requires you to dig through the settings.
 This is not a big deal if you only do it once.
 But if you need to change your settings from time to time, endlessly opening preferences will definitely become annoying.

 Also, the scenarios where you want to keep your Mac awake are usually quite temporary.
 So not only do you have to remember to tell your Mac not to go to sleep, but you also have to remember to reset those settings when you're done.

 Lungo fixes all of that.

 Sleep mode puts your Mac into a low-power state.
 Which is great!
 But having a bit more control over your Mac’s sleep schedule would be great, don’t you think?

 How to prevent your Mac from sleeping

 That’s it!
 When Lungo is enabled, your Mac stays awake.
-When it’s disabled, the screen saver and sleep behavior are ruled by whatever you have set in System Preferences.
+When it's disabled, the screen saver and sleep behavior are ruled by whatever you have set in System Settings.

 This lets you keep your Energy Saver slider set low, which saves laptop users plenty of battery life.
-Set your display to sleep after 10 minutes, or even less, because you know it’ll be easy to keep your Mac awake when the situation requires it with just a click of the menubar.
+Set your display to sleep after 10 minutes, or even less, because you know it'll be easy to keep your Mac awake when the situation requires it with just one click.
+Or allow your Mac display to sleep.